K. C. Irving: Legacy

 In 1927, Irving married Harriet McNairn (1899–1976), a boyhood sweetheart, and the following year his first son was born.
 He was the father of, in 1928 James Kenneth, in 1930 Arthur Lee, and in 1932 John Ernest; the family attended St John's and St Stephen's Presbyterian Church.
 Irving would, after his sons all had graduated, provide for a new building at Rothesay Collegiate School.

 Ownership and operation of the Irving group of companies ultimately divided among his three sons and their respective children, James, the oldest brother and his (James') two sons, Jim and Robert, took more control of forest products and several other divisions, Arthur the middle brother assumed more autonomy in Irving Oil, which owns the Saint John, New Brunswick Irving Oil Refinery, Canada's largest refinery, and Jack who looked after much of the construction, engineering and Radio & Television stations.

-The family has long maintained their secrecy while actively supporting many community initiatives.
-Their philanthropy has long been rumoured in many projects, but the first time it was publicly acknowledged was during the early years of the Université de Moncton, an institution that Irving came to support in recognition of the support that members of the Acadian community had given to his companies.

-Corporate inventions
+Corporate Landmarks

 Acquisitions are listed in italic print.

 Criticism

 J.D.
 Irving Limited

-It was the growth of Irving Oil which largely financed K.C.
-Irving's other endeavours.
+It was the growth of Irving Oil which largely financed K. C. Irving's other endeavours.
 Several years after starting Irving Oil, Irving took over his father's sawmill company in Bouctouche, J.D.
 Irving Limited, which was subsequently expanded many times.
 JDI was in the 1970s the largest single landowner in New Brunswick, Nova Scotia and Maine.
 JDI has also been identified as being one of the four largest private land-owners in the United States.
 These forest lands feed several pulp and paper plants and sawmills which in turn feed the company's paper, tissue, and diaper factories throughout New Brunswick, Nova Scotia, Maine, New York, Georgia, Quebec and Ontario.

 Diversification and vertical integration

-As the Irving industrial empire expanded during World War II and the post-war era, K.C.
-Irving purchased shipyards and started various food processing, media, hardware, building supplies, transportation, engineering and construction companies - all of which are vertically integrated, meaning that each Irving company purchases the services of other Irving companies, keeping profits wholly within the conglomerate.
+As the Irving industrial empire expanded during World War II and the post-war era, K. C. purchased shipyards and started various food processing, media, hardware, building supplies, transportation, engineering and construction companies - all of which are vertically integrated, meaning that each Irving company purchases the services of other Irving companies, keeping profits wholly within the conglomerate.